FX Leaders

 3. Chart Stop, because it relates not only to economic conditions but to market trends and movements as well.

 4. No. Keep a little distance.
 Leave a bit of space.
-Support and resistance levels represent areas and we do don’t want to miss great trends due to a minor exception of a couple of candlesticks or their shadows
+Support and resistance levels represent areas and we don’t want to miss great trends due to a minor exception of a couple of candlesticks or their shadows

 5. It could be a good idea, but not under all circumstances.
-It depends on how high are the risks you are willing to take.
+It depends on how high the risks you are willing to take.
 Heavy traders who trade with large capital on long-term trades do not necessarily leverage.
 Leverage certainly can bring great profits, but it is not advised to exceed the x10 level.

 6. Security; Reliable customer service; Trading platform; Transaction cost; Accurate price quotes and speedy reactions to your orders, social trading, and a friendly platform for automatic trading.

-In Chapter 11 – Forex in Relation to Stocks and Commodities and trading with MetaTrader you will learn about the relationship between commodities and indices to the forex market.
+In Chapter 11 – Forex in Relation to Stocks and Commodities and Trading with MetaTrader you will learn about the relationship between commodities and indices to the forex market.
 In addition, you will learn how to use MetaTrader, the most common trading platform today.